yasserfarouk/negmas/docs/overview.rst

    4. **ga** Implements a Genetic Algorithm based single text mediated negotiation protocol

--  **Advanced Negotiation Modules** These modeuls model advanced negotiation problems and techniques
+-  **Advanced Negotiation Modules** These modules model advanced negotiation problems and techniques

-   1. **situated** Implements world simulations within which agents with intrinsic utilty functions can engage in simulataneous connected situated negotiations.
+   1. **situated** Implements world simulations within which agents with intrinsic utility functions can engage in simultaneous interconnected situated negotiations.
 It is the most important module for the goals of this library.
 The ``Agent`` and ``World`` classes described in details later belong to this module
    2. **modeling** This is a set of submodules implementing modeling of opponent utility, opponent strategy, opponent’s future offers and opponent’s probability of accepting offers.